hall-n/hall-n.github.io/論文/Tokugawa Lenience of Peasant Pilgrimage.md

 In order to appeal to consumer tourist, religious destinations "had to be complemented with the guarantee of more immediate gratifications - teahouses, inns, restaurants, souvenir stands, and, at least in Oyama, a baggage delivery network" (ibid, 309).

 These examples show just how important the tourism industry that arose from pilgrimage.
-### Examples of daimyo and town authorities' efforts to encourage pilgrimage
+## Examples of authorities encouraging pilgrimage
 There were even towns that arose and flourished due to the direct results of pilgrimage, therefore it came to be of significant economic importance for many regions.

 ##### Sagami ( #Nenzi_2004)